jerrywebie/shoppingcart-react-redux/README.md

 # shoppingcart-react-redux
-This application describes shopping cart using react, redux for state management and sematic ui for creating ui.
+This application describes shopping cart using react, redux and sematic-ui.
+Features:
+(1) search and filter products by name, rating and sorting (2) adding and removing products to cart